arangodb/docs/3.6/aql/execution-and-performance-optimizer.md

 - `geo-index-optimizer`:
   will appear when a geo index is utilized.

+- `handle-arangosearch-views`:
+  appears whenever an ArangoSearch View is accessed in a query.

 - `inline-subqueries`:
   will appear when a subquery was pulled out in its surrounding scope, e.g.
   `FOR x IN (FOR y IN collection FILTER y.value >= 5 RETURN y.test) RETURN x.a`